amittell/obsidian-slack-formatter/README.md

 # Slack Formatter Plugin for Obsidian

-**A feature-rich plugin that converts Slack conversations into clean, Markdown-formatted callouts in Obsidian.**
+**A plugin that converts Slack conversations into clean, Markdown-formatted callouts in Obsidian.**

 - Detects user/time pairs
 - Converts `@username` to `[[username]]` links